Qortal/Brooklyn/Documentation/userspace-api/media/mediactl/media-types.rst

 	  .. _MEDIA-LNK-FL-DATA-LINK:

 	  ``MEDIA_LNK_FL_DATA_LINK`` for links that represent a data connection between two pads.

 	  .. _MEDIA-LNK-FL-INTERFACE-LINK:

 	  ``MEDIA_LNK_FL_INTERFACE_LINK`` for links that associate an entity to its interface.

 	  .. _MEDIA-LNK-FL-ANCILLARY-LINK:

 	  ``MEDIA_LNK_FL_ANCILLARY_LINK`` for links that represent a physical relationship between two entities.
-The link may or may not be ummutable, so applications must not assume either case.
+The link may or may not be immutable, so applications must not assume either case.